freeCodeCamp/freeCodeCamp/curriculum/challenges/english/20-upcoming-python/learn-classes-and-objects-by-building-a-sudoku-solver/6568bc85c5beadca3e0f6eb1.md

 ---
-id: 65689aa3d3f2b6aad204a59e
+id: 6568bc85c5beadca3e0f6eb1
-title: Step 18
+title: Step 27
 challengeType: 20
-dashedName: step-18
+dashedName: step-27
 ---

 # --description--

-If the previous condition is true, add a vertical separator(`'║'`) between the segments.
+After the loop completes for all rows, return the final `board_string`.
+This string contains the complete visual representation of the sudoku board in ASCII art style, including borders and separators.

 # --hints--